srwolf/ElasticSearch/README.md

 Meteor Elasticsearch
 ===================
 Elasticsearch client for meteor server side.
-Added methods to easily manage rivering mongo collections and meteor methods to search fromt he client side.
+Added methods to easily manage rivering mongo collections and a meteor method to search from the client side.

 *Includes the official low-level Elasticsearch client for Node.js and the browser pack*